Dapp-Learning-DAO/Dapp-Learning/security/1-reentrancy/uniAndImbtc/README.md

   - receives some ether
   - buy  ERC777 through uniswap
   - sell a fraction of ERC777  to ether through uniswap exchange that will transfer ether to attacker contract and take ERC777 from attacker contract to uniswap exhange
-- tokenToSend: This is receiver function called by ERC777.
+- tokenToSend: This is the receiver function called by ERC777.
 It will sell a fraction of ERC777 to ether through uniswap exchange.
 - withdraw: called to claim the profits.

 Now, when the contract is "triggered", here is what happens: